BATS Theatre: Renovations and upgrades

-In 2011, the Royal Antediluvian Order of Buffaloes (RAOB) decided to sell the building, asking a price of $1.9 million, potentially leaving the theatre without a home.
+In 2011, the RAOB decided to sell the building, asking a price of $1.9 million, potentially leaving the theatre without a home.
 BATS attempted to purchase the building but was unable to raise the funds.
 The building was purchased by film director Peter Jackson and Fran Walsh later that year with the intent to provide a stable home for the theatre.

 After the sale, the building underwent extensive renovation and earthquake strengthening, and was closed from February 2013 to November 2014.
 The renovations added two more performance spaces, which included taking over space formerly used by the ROAB.
 During the renovations BATS relocated to a temporary theatre space on the corner of Cuba Street and Dixon Street.
 This space was branded BATS: Out of Site and had a 78-seat venue and bar.

 About

 Part of the philosophy of BATS is to be accessible, supportive of emerging artists and to allow theatrical risk with experimental work.
-Nearly all the productions at BATS had been New Zealand works, and their current policy is 80% New Zealand work.
+Nearly all the productions at BATS have been New Zealand works, and their current policy is 80% New Zealand work.
 They programme three to six months in advance and invite anyone to propose a show.
-Ticket prices are kept low ranging from $14 to $25.
+Ticket prices are kept low, ranging from $14 to $25.
 BATS is largely funded by Creative New Zealand and the Wellington City Council.
 The theatre employs six full-time staff, and uses volunteers as ushers.
-The BATS Theatre Board has about five volunteer board members, the current Chair is Cathie Sheat.
-The current General Manager is Jonathan Hendry who has been in the role since 2018.
+The BATS Theatre Board has about five volunteer board members.

 Venue

 BATS Theatre is at 1 Kent Terrace in the suburb of Mount Victoria.
-On the ground level is the larger performing space with fixed seating of 86 people, the box office and a bar.
-On the upper levels are two more performance spaces seating 80 and 40 people, office space, a green room, and dressing room.
+On the ground level is the larger performing space with fixed seating for 86 people, the box office and a bar.
+On the upper levels are two more performance spaces seating 80 and 40 people, office space, a green room, and a dressing room.